 How can I store leftover red velvet bundt cake?

-Leftover bundt cake can be stored in an airtight container at room temperature for up to three days.
-If refrigerated, it may last slightly longer.
+Leftovers go in an airtight container at room temp for up to three days, or in the fridge if you want it to last a bit longer.

 Is it possible to substitute buttermilk in this recipe?

-Yes, you can substitute buttermilk with plain yogurt or milk mixed with a tablespoon of vinegar or lemon juice to mimic the acidity.
+Yes, you can use plain yogurt or mix regular milk with a tablespoon of vinegar or lemon juice to mimic the acidity of buttermilk.

 Can I use other types of frosting on red velvet bundt cake?

-Absolutely!
-While cream cheese frosting is traditional, you can use buttercream, ganache, or whipped cream for different flavor profiles.
+Absolutely.
+While cream cheese frosting is classic, you can switch to buttercream, ganache, or whipped cream for different flavors.

 Conclusion